 The lift doors slid back to reveal the sleekly modern foyer of her apartment.
 Guts churning, Anakin let Padmé precede him out of the lift and stiffly followed.
 They didn't make it out of the foyer.
 There was no conscious decision, he simply used his longer stride to catch her up and reached out to snag her elbow.
 Swinging her back to face him, he curved his other hand around her nape and pulled her in for a kiss.
 "I'm sorry, I can't wait," he said against her opening mouth, then urgently swept inside.

 Afterwards, they slept for an hour and then showered together.
-Finally hunger then kicked in.
-Watching while Padmé rummaged for something to eat, Anakin couldn't remember the last time that he'd felt so completely and utterly at peace.
+When hunger kicked in, Anakin watched, leaning against the doorway, while Padmé rummaged in the kitchen for something to eat.
+He couldn't remember the last time that he'd felt so completely and utterly at peace.
 His body felt weighted, but in a good way with muscles that felt fluid and as smooth as silk.
 He could sleep for a week, but contrarily felt as if he had the energy to hike the range of mountains encircling Junga Roth.
 Most important of all, his heart was full to bursting.

 "I love you so much," he said, unable to keep it inside.
 Their eyes met over the bowl of fruit she laid on the counter between them.
 The peach robe she'd slipped on was gathered high at her waist and then flowed to her bare toes.
 Dark eyes melted and lit from the inside with her smile.
-Picking up a bunch of Rothian red grapes, she picked one and held it to his lips in invitation.
-He accepted and let her pop the sweet fruit inside, taking care to nip her fingers before she could retreat.
+Picking up a bunch of Rothian red grapes, she picked one and held it up in invitation.
+Walking over, he accepted and let her pop the sweet fruit into his mouth, taking care to nip her fingers before she could retreat.
 In the Force, he felt her pulse leap and her laugh was breathless, making his own smile stretch.